-A built-in flash is capable to illuminate a subject up to 1 to 3 meters, while external flashes have high power the can illuminate a subject located at more than 10 meters away.
+A built-in flash is capable to illuminate a subject up to 1 to 3 meters, while external flashes have high power the can illuminate a subject located more than 10 meters away.

-The main disadvantage of External flash is its large size and too expensive.
+The main disadvantage of External flash is its large size and being too expensive.
 This means you need a big camera bag to carry it around.
 Then you need to learn and experiment with different camera settings and camera’s relationships to flash.
 As even getting a costly camera and flash will not solve your problem.

 You have to master them and with enough practice, you can make your photography a lot better.